hackfest-dev/HF24-Anuraksha/README.md

 - Incorporating data storage for future analysis and generating heatmaps of high-risk areas, we seek to enhance long-term prevention efforts and contribute to community-wide safety improvements.

 - Keeping contacts informed, rallying nearby helpers swiftly, and promoting targeted interventions for better emergency management.

+## Features

+- SOS Alerting with Location Tracking
+- Rapid Volunteer Response Network
+- Rapid Volunteer Response Network
+- Data Storage such as time, location, etc for future reference and analysis.
+- Generating Heatmaps for more fatal areas for the authorities to work upon.

 ## Built With